 In an effort to better understand the needs of the ATE community and in order to strengthen and support the projects and centers a set of phone and face-to-face interviews were conducted with ATE PIs in 2010 and a follow up survey was conducted with the larger community in the summer of 2011.
 The interviews in 2010 focused on benchmarking types of questions — e.g. "What do you think are the greatest strengths of the ATE program for the education community as a whole?" — as well as questions about how ATE Central can better support the goals of individual projects and centers.
 The web-based survey that followed in 2011 built on the questions asked of centers, but broadened the scope to include projects.

-Download the ATE Central 2011 PI Meeting Report (PDF)
+Download the ATE Central 2011 PI Interview Report (PDF)